-iOS 16 adds an exciting new Visual Look Up feature that lets you lift the main subject of a photo away from its background and copy it.
-Later you can paste this extracted main subject into any messaging app, email, or photo editing app to create a beautiful final image.
-Let’s show you how to do that from start to finish.
+The Visual Look Up feature on your iPhone and iPad lets you lift the main subject of a photo away from its background and copy it.
+You can then paste the extracted subject with a transparent background into any messaging app, email, or photo editing app to create a beautiful image.

-Though iOS 16 is compatible with iPhone 8 and later, the Visual Look Up feature to lift the background from a photo is only available on iPhones with an A12 Bionic chip or later.
+The Visual Look Up feature is only available on iPhones with an A12 Bionic chip or later running iOS 16 or later.
 This means you can extract the subject from an image on iPhone Xs, iPhone XR, and newer.
 Unfortunately, you’re out of luck if you have an iPhone X, 8 Plus, or 8.
 See, if needed: How to know your iPhone name and model number

-You can extract the main subject in the Photos app, Safari, Screenshot editing screen, and more.
+You can extract the main subject of a photo in the Photos app, Safari, Screenshot editing screen, and more.
 Here’s how:

-- Launch the iPhone Photos app and open an image in full screen.
+- Launch the iPhone Photos app and open an image.

-- Press and hold over the main subject of the photo until you see a white light run through the edges of the main subject.
+- Touch and hold over the main subject of the photo until you see a white light run through the edges of the main subject.

 - Tap Copy.

-- Take a screenshot on your iPhone and tap its thumbnail that appears in the bottom left.
+- Take a screenshot on your iPhone and tap the thumbnail that appears in the bottom left.

-- Press and hold over the main subject you wish to extract until you see a white light run through the subject.
+- Touch and hold over the main subject you wish to extract until you see a white light run through the subject.

 - Tap Copy.